shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     account id.

     If new users are added to JIRA and Shotgun, simply run this script again and the new user accounts will be paired.
-Exiting pairings will be left as they were.
+Existing pairings will be left as they were.

 .. note::
     Due to API restrictions, we can only search for email addresses of users that have access to a given project.
 By default, all your Shotgun users should have access to a project, so any project id can be used here.
+If you are granting access to each JIRA project to a different subset of Shotgun users, you will need to run the script once for each project.

 Start SG Jira Bridge
 ====================